 ### Conditions of Employment

-**SPECIALIZED EXPERIENCE REQUIREMENTS** A qualified candidate's online application and/or resume must demonstrate at least one year of specialized experience equivalent to the next lower NNSA pay band or GS grade level in the Federal service i.e., EN-03 or GS-13.
+A qualified candidate's online application and resume must demonstrate at least one year of specialized experience equivalent to the next lower grade level (GS-13) in the Federal service.

-Your application and resume should demonstrate that you possess the following **knowledge, skills, and abilities (KSAs).** Do not provide a separate narrative written statement.
-Rather, you must describe in your application how your past work experience demonstrates that you possess the KSAs identified below.
+Your application and resume should demonstrate that you possess the following knowledge, skills, abilities and competencies (KSACs).
+Do not provide a separate narrative written statement.
+Rather, you must describe in your application how your past work experience demonstrates that you possess the KSACs identified below.
 Cite specific examples of employment or experience contained in your resume and describe how this experience has prepared you to successfully perform the duties of this position.
-DO NOT write "see resume" in your application!

 "Experience" refers to paid and unpaid experience.
 Examples of qualifying unpaid experience may include: volunteer work done through National Service programs (such as Peace Corps and AmeriCorps); as well as work for other community-based philanthropic and social organizations.
 Volunteer work helps build critical competencies, knowledge, and skills; and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.